shubhgupta2510/PatternAnalysis-2025/recognition/VQVAE_HipMRI_Study_Shubh_Gupta_s47019070/README.md

 ## Training Methodology

 The training implementation is contained in `train.py`.
-The model was trained end-to-end using the Adam optimizer with a multi-component loss function.
+The model was trained end-to-end using the Adam optimiser with a multi-component loss function.

 ### Training Configuration